Shufeyangyi2015310117/CoMM/README.md

 1. Prior to installation of CoMM on windows, please install Rtools.
 2. Prior to the usage of CoMM, please check the bim file of eQTL data and reference data has no other types of non-SNP genetic variants such as insertions, deletions and copy number variants.
-3. For CoMM-S4, we briefly explain the output, in the dataframe of param0, the first column is test statistics(likelihood ratio test statistics), the second column is estimation of alpha(effect size), the third column is number of SNPs.
+3. For CoMM-S4, we briefly explain the output, in the dataframe of param0, the first column is test statistics(likelihood ratio test statistics), the second column is estimation of alpha(effect size), the third column is number of SNPs in each gene.